HYAllStars/hy-redex/README.md

 #:binding-forms
  (λ (x T) e #:refers-to x)
 ```
-The explanation behind this rule is that the grammars that come after #:binding-forms are considered as binding-forms.
+The explanation behind this rule is that the grammars that come after #:binding-forms are considered binding-forms.

-2. what is more general type environment? · or Γ?
+2. what is a more general type environment? · or Γ?

 ```racket
 (Γ ·